zhoupgit/grafana/docs/sources/alerting/set-up/provision-alerting-resources/_index.md

    {{< admonition type="note" >}}
    The JSON output from the majority of Alerting HTTP endpoints isn't compatible for provisioning via configuration files.

-   Instead, use the [Export Alerting endpoints](/docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/export-alerting-resources#export-api-endpoints) to return or download the alerting resources in provisioning format.
+   If you need the alerting resources for file provisioning, use [Export Alerting endpoints](/docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/export-alerting-resources#export-api-endpoints) to return or download them in provisioning format.
    {{< /admonition >}}

 ## Export alerting resources

 You can export both manually created and provisioned alerting resources.
-For more information, refer to [Export alerting resources](ref:alerting_export).
+You can also edit and export an alert rule without applying the changes.

-To modify imported alert rules, you can use the **Modify export** feature to edit and then export.
+For detailed instructions on the various export options, refer to [Export alerting resources](ref:alerting_export).

 ## View provisioned alerting resources